Signs & Signals

 The Region installs accessible pedestrian signals at existing signalized intersections based on available capital funding.
 Locations are requested through our local chapter of the Canadian National Institute for the Blind (CNIB).

 In addition to the passing of Bill 118 accessible pedestrian signals will be installed at all new or reconstructed intersections.

 Intersection Pedestrian Signals are specifically designed to assist pedestrians in crossing the main street.
 They include:

-pedestrian signal heads with "Walk" and "Don't Walk" symbols
+- pedestrian signal heads with "Walk" and "Don't Walk" symbols

-red, amber and green traffic signal indications for motorists on the main street which the pedestrians will be crossing
+- red, amber and green traffic signal indications for motorists on the main street which the pedestrians will be crossing

-Stop signs for motorists on the side street
+- Stop signs for motorists on the side street

 A pedestrian must push a pushbutton to cross the main street.
 After a short delay, the traffic signal will change to red, indicating motorists on the main street must stop.
 The "Walk" and flashing "Don't Walk" symbols will then be displayed for pedestrians to cross.
-Pedestrians in the crosswalk during "Walk" or "Don't Walk" indicators have the right-of-way.
+Pedestrians in the crosswalk during "Walk" or "Flashing Don't Walk" indicators have the right-of-way.